mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/quota-management/index.md

 Note that deleting quota doesn't affect any running services inside the group.
 Services will keep running, but they won't be limited by quota anymore.

 # Deploying services
-Once quota is set on a group by an administrator, regular users can simply deploy their services in a group as usual.
+After a quota is set on a group by an administrator, regular users can deploy their services in a group as usual.
 If the `enforceRole` property is set on the group, the service will be automatically configured to use the group role and hence limited by the quota.
 If the property is not set, but users want their service be limited by a quota, they can configure their service with the group role manually.

 # Migrating services